 It is the Company's policy to mitigate credit risk in its financial assets by maintaining a well-diversified portfolio that limits the amount of exposure as to maturity and investment type.
+The weighted average maturity of the Company's available-for-sale securities as of December 31, 2015 and 2014 was approximately four months.
 The following tables summarize the Company's cash, cash equivalents and short-term investments for each of the periods indicated: